 Compassion Fatigue First

 The pattern of rest and pushing ahead creates more significant stress leading to Compassion Fatigue.
 The caregiver begins to be less tolerant of others, feels disconnected, becomes annoyed more easily, has increased low self-esteem, and less compassion.
-Unless he takes a break and recognizes his need to get away for a while, his emotional state will progress to A person who provides needed help to someone of any age who is ill or injured and unable to care for themselves.
+Unless he takes a break and recognizes he is overwhelmed and needs to get away for a while, his emotional state will progress to A person who provides needed help to someone of any age who is ill or injured and unable to care for themselves.
 They may provide emotional support, physical assistance, financial assistance, or other types of help….
 More Burnout.

 - Feeling tired and run down

 - Drinking, smoking, or eating more

 Followed by Caregiver Burnout Symptoms:

 - Feeling exhausted even after sleeping all night or taking a break

 - Neglecting your own needs because you’re too busy or don’t care anymore

 - Your life revolves entirely around the person needing care by you; however, you receive no satisfaction from providing the care